oracle/tribuo/docs/Architecture.md

-system provides the basis of Tribuo's model tracking `Provenance` system, which records all hyperparameters, dataset parameters (e.g. file location, train/test split etc), and any user supplied instance information, along with run specific information such as the file hash, number of training examples etc. A model provenance can be converted into a list of configurations for each `Configurable` object involved in the model training.
-Similarly an evaluation provenance can be converted into the configurations for the model, and the configurations for the test dataset.
+system provides the basis of Tribuo's model tracking `Provenance` system, which records all hyperparameters, dataset parameters (e.g. file location, train/test split etc), and any user supplied instance information, along with run specific information such as the file hash, number of training examples, etc. A model provenance can be converted into a list of configurations for each `Configurable` object involved in the model training.
+Similarly, an evaluation provenance can be converted into the configurations for the model and the configurations for the test dataset.
 These configurations can be loaded into a fresh `ConfigurationManager`, optionally saved to disk, and the evaluation or model training can be repeated (or rerun with tweaks like new data or a